xxxifan/Devbox2/README.md

 It's a new generation of [DevBox](https://github.com/xxxifan/DevBox)

 ## Usage
-1. add this project as your module (maybe publish this to jitpack? but this won't allow you select what dependencies you need)
-2. add apt needed dependencies to your main project.
+1.add this project as your module (maybe publish this to jitpack? but this won't allow you select what dependencies you need) 2.add apt needed dependencies to your main project.
-3. init Devbox
+3.init Devbox

 ```java
 public class App extends Application {